 The record high amount of unused gift cards turned over to OUF in 2022 was attributed in part to a settlement which required H&M to return approximately $18 million dollars’ worth of unused gift card balances to OUF.
 In a similar settlement, almost $3 million dollars’ worth of unused gift card balances was turned over by Apple.

 State law governing gift card expiration dates and fees was changed this year.
 A new law went into effect on December 10, 2022, that allowed the expiration date for gift cards to increase from five to nine years after the card was issued or the date on which funds were last loaded.
 It also prohibited many fees.
 Despite the change in law, the NYS Abandoned Property Law remains unchanged – gift cards and certificates owed to New York residents, or to unknown owners but issued by an entity incorporated in New York, are deemed abandoned and reportable to OUF after five years of inactivity, regardless of expiration date.

-DiNapoli urges recipients to read the fine print for details about the fees and expiration dates on any cards they received and to register the card with the retailer.
-Under the federal Credit Card Accountability Responsibility and Disclosure Act of 2009, many types of retail gift cards sold after August 22, 2010 are not permitted to charge inactivity fees unless the card has been inactive for at least 12 months.
-Gift cards cannot expire within the first five years after purchase.
+DiNapoli urges recipients to read the fine print for details about the fees and expiration dates on any cards they receive and to register the card with the retailer.

-DiNapoli’s office is currently holding more than $17 billion in unclaimed funds.
-He urges New Yorkers to visit www.osc.state.ny.us to see if they are owed money.
+DiNapoli’s office is currently holding more than $17.5 billion in unclaimed funds.
+He urges New Yorkers to visit his Unclaimed Funds search portal to see if they are owed money.